Humans-of-Julia/BibParser.jl/README.md

 ### BibTeX

-A new parser is in used since `v0.2.7`.
-It is handcrafted, so not very adaptable, but it is almost complete.
+A new parser is in used since `v0.1.12`.
+It is almost complete.
 Currently missing features follow:
 - Applying the LaTeX commands from `@preamble`s entries to other entries
 - Storing `@preamble`, `@string`, `@comment`, and free text to enable the reconstruction of the original `.bib` file
 - Optional transformation of Unicode <-> LaTeX characters